kubernetes/enhancements/keps/sig-node/5823-pod-level-checkpoint-restore/README.md

   equality check can report which fields differ); the scaling concern is object *count*, bounded by garbage collection — see
   [increasing size or count](#will-enabling--using-this-feature-result-in-increasing-size-or-count-of-the-existing-api-objects).
-- A new optional field `restoreFrom` on Pod spec referencing a `PodCheckpoint` in the same namespace.
+- A new optional field `restoreFrom` on Pod spec (a `CheckpointReference` with the name of a `PodCheckpoint` in the same namespace and optional runtime options).
+- A new optional field `podCheckpoint` on RuntimeClass with the allowed option keys.

 ###### Will enabling / using this feature result in any new calls to the cloud provider?